MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-multi-day-work.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-multi-day-work-order-30-schedule-board-booked.png)

 On the Days view of the schedule board, you can see the booking pattern more easily.
-In our example we chose a Booking Method of Front Load Hours so the bookings filled the Resource's time with the left over duration on the last day.
+In our example we chose a Booking Method (allocation method) of Front Load Hours, the bookings filled the Resource's time with the left over duration on the last day.

-Also, because we chose Front Load Hours as the booking method (allocation method), the system created multiple bookings **around** the resource's existing schedule.
+**Pro Tip:** Using Front Load Hours as the booking method (allocation method), creates multiple bookings **around** the resource's existing schedule if instances where other bookings exist for the scheduled resource.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-multi-day-work-order-30-schedule-board-booked-wrapped.png)